DX200 Magnetometer!

 with the AQ1B family, this allows existing AQ1B owners to utilise these

-12 hours operation when fully charged and can be readily topped up at any
+of 12 hours operation when fully charged and can be readily topped up at

 The system utilises a pair of high sensitivity Fluxgate magnetic sensors